 Local photographer Paul Jimerson shares about his connection to Santa Cruz along with images from his series, “Sea Foam”: “I moved to Santa Cruz from Massachusetts in 2008.
 Being by the ocean inspired me to learn about the area and focus my artistic intentions primarily on the ocean.
 I have lived in Santa Cruz the […]

-The Santa Cruz Museum of Natural History has been connecting people with all aspects of nature for over 100 years.
-This fall, visitors are invited to browse stunning images capturing the life and landscapes of California’s unique coastal habitats.
+This fall, visitors are invited to browse stunning images featuring the life and landscapes of California’s unique coastal habitats.
 The The Santa Cruz Museum of Natural History is currently presenting California: At the Water’s Edge, an exhibit of work by nature, wildlife, and underwater photographer, Jason Bradley.
 The exhibit features 35 photographs Bradley took from above and […]

 Walk inside the wooden walls of the Capitola Historical Museum and you’ll step back in time with an archive of the oldest seaside resort on the West Coast.
 Since its establishment in 1966, the museum has been a local treasure trove of artifacts and information documenting the art and history of Capitola’s busy beach area. […]